Heusler compound: Half-metallic ferromagnetic Heusler compounds

-Half-metallic ferromagnets exhibit a metallic behavior in one spin channel and an insulating behavior in the other spin channel.
-The first example of Heusler half-metallic ferromagnets was first investigated by de Groot et al., with the case of NiMnSb.
+Half-metallic ferromagnets exhibit a metallic behavior in the majority spin channel and an insulating behavior (a band gap) in the minority spin channel.
+The first example of Heusler half-metallic ferromagnets was first investigated by de Groot et al., with the case of NiMnSb, a half Heusler compound.
+In NiMnSb, there is a gap at the Fermi level located in the minority spin-band.
+The gap comes from the stable hybridization between the d sates higher valence transition atom (Ni) and lower valence transition atoms (Mn), promoting the establishment of bonding and antibonding bands with a gap between them.
+The bonding band is developed by the atom with the higher valence electrons, while the antibonding state is formed by a lower valence electron atom.
 Half-metallicity leads to the full polarization of the conducting electrons.
 Half metallic ferromagnets are therefore promising for spintronics applications.